Bylaws Template for Natural Burial Sections of Hybrid Cemeteries

 2. No transfer of ownership or interest in any lot shall become valid until recorded with the Select Board's Office and such transfer or assignment is endorsed by the Cemetery Trustees.
 All lots must be sold back to the Town and the Town will sell to the new owner.

 3. General Maintenance shall include: [This language may be changed to reflect the nature of the maintenance work you plan to provide in this section.
 It may or may not include grass cutting, filling depressions, reseeding, removal of fallen debris, annual brush hogging, or other services that are appropriate if you are not mowing.]

 4. The General Maintenance fee will be turned over to the Trustees of Trust Funds and any interest earned thereon will be used for general cemetery maintenance.
 Any excess will accumulate for such time, as the said Cemetery Trustees may deem expedient, or in their discretion to apply the same surplus, or any part thereof, from time to time, to ornamenting and preserving the grounds of the said cemetery.

 5. Deceased persons shall not be embalmed or topically treated with sprays or compounds, unless with non-toxic products.
-Bodies accepted for burial shall be wrapped in a shroud, quilt or blanket, and/or placed in a burial container.
+Bodies accepted for burial shall be wrapped in a shroud, quilt or blanket, and/or placed in a burial container that includes a board, integrated or separate, for stability.
 Clothing is optional.

 7. Vaults and liners (partial, inverted, or otherwise) are prohibited.